How to Take Phone Photos for Social Media

 2. CROP AND COMPOSE IN PHOTO

-Even when I am shooting with my professional DSLR, I do what professionals call "crop in-camera."
+Even when our photographers are shooting with professional cameras, they try to "crop in-camera."
 This is when the image you are viewing in camera is the photo you want for your final product.
 Take the extra effort to get the composition and angles right when taking the picture, rather than trying to crop and straighten the image after.
 Not only does this cut down on time spent on editing, but it keeps image quality at its best.
 Whenever you crop your photos or zoom in phone, you are losing picture quality.

 Using the grid on your photo helps ensure that your lines are straight and your composition is spot on.

 PRO TIP: When taking pictures of people, be aware of where you are cropping your photo.
 Here are just a couple tips:

 Be sure not to chop off hands or feet.
 A photography rule-of-thumb is to never crop at one's joints.

 Make sure nothing in background is sticking out of heads.
 Be aware if there is a tree, light post, street sign, etc. in the background and be sure it is not seen directly behind your subject.